Pacific Southwest, Region 9: Superfund

 The AF initiated fieldwork in 2015 to complete the expansion of various groundwater remedial systems to meet the requirements of the final Groundwater ROD.
 It is expected that the majority of treatment systems will be fully optimized by the end of 2016.

 Cleanup Results to Date

 The removal of underground storage tanks, decreased groundwater contamination from the operation of groundwater extraction and treatment (GET) systems, and completion of remedial actions at all soil and sediment sites have reduced the potential for exposure to contaminants at Travis AFB.
 The base constructed a Corrective Action Management Unit (CAMU) on top of a closed landfill to support the cleanup of some soil sites, and the remaining soil sites are managed through land use restrictions.

 Plumes at most groundwater sites are decreasing in size and concentration, and the Air Force’s overall groundwater cleanup approach promotes the use of Green and Sustainable Remediation strategies and is documented in the 2014 Basewide Groundwater Record of Decision (ROD).
 Soil remedial actions at the WABOU and NEWIOU have been completed.

-Travis AFB's third 5-Year Review was completed in September 2013 which evaluated the effectiveness of the remedies for protectiveness of human health and the environment.
+Travis AFB's third 5-Year Review, completed in September 2013, evaluated the effectiveness of the remedies for protectiveness of human health and the environment.
 EPA concurred that there were no short term protectiveness issues, and that long term protectiveness will be ensured by the selection and successful implementation of groundwater remedies in the Basewide Groundwater ROD.